On this page: Physical examination | Blood tests | CT scan | MRI scan | Further tests | Grading tumours | Prognosis | Key points

-Many people diagnosed with a brain or spinal cord tumour first consult their general practitioner (GP) because they are feeling unwell.
-Occasionally a brain tumour will be diagnosed during a scan for something unrelated, such as a head injury.
-Some people have sudden symptoms (such as loss of consciousness, a severe headache or a seizure) and go directly to the hospital's emergency department.
+Many people diagnosed with a brain or spinal cord tumour first go to see their GP because they are feeling unwell.
+Occasionally a brain tumour will be found during a scan for something unrelated, such as a head injury.
+Some people have sudden symptoms (such as loss of consciousness, severe headache or a seizure) and go straight to a hospital's emergency department.

-The doctor will take your medical history and ask about your symptoms.
-After that, you will have a physical examination.
-You may then be referred to have one or more scans/tests to confirm a diagnosis of a brain or spinal cord tumour.
+The doctor will ask you about your symptoms and medical history, and will do a physical examination.
+You may be referred to have more tests and scans to confirm a diagnosis of a brain or spinal cord tumour.

 - checking your reflexes (e.g. knee jerks)